Omega-Numworks/Omega-Guide/_pages/en_US/phi.md

 ![Phi launch screen](images/screenshots/phi-launch.png)

 If the screen turns Yellow, the version or Epsilon you're using isn't yet supported.
-Please join the [Omega Discord](https://discord.gg/X2TWhh9).
+You may need to [change your version](check-version-change-eligibility).
-{: .notice--warning}
+{: .notice--info}
 If the screen turns Red, the exploit failed.
 Reset the calculator and try again.
 If it doesn't work the second time, please join the [Omega Discord](https://discord.gg/X2TWhh9).
 {: .notice--warning}